Suresh1108/PR-metadata-action/README.md

 # PR-metadata-action

 #setup
-This is where we can setup
+This is where we can setup instaructions